neicnordic/sensitive-data-archive/postgresql/README.md

 # Data migration instructions docs

-In [migratedb.docs](data_migration.docs) directory there are instructions on how to execute the data migration if upgrading a system with existing data related to specific versions of the schema.
+In [data_migration.docs](data_migration.docs) directory there are instructions on how to execute the data migration if upgrading a system with existing data related to specific versions of the schema.

 The file naming convention is as follows: `${SCHEMA_VERSION}_${PRE/POST}_${SHORT_DESCRIPTION}.md`.